 We represented a large, privately-held company investigating age and religious discrimination allegations against a senior executive.

-We represented a large, publicly-traded medical device company in a complex internal investigation involving 68 separate alleged violations of FDA regulations and company policies related to product quality and human resources at a manufacturing facility in California.
+We represented a large, publicly-traded medical device company in a complex internal investigation involving 68 separate alleged violations of Food and Drug Administration (FDA) regulations and company policies related to product quality and human resources at a manufacturing facility in California.

 We investigated allegations at a large healthcare system that physicians were receiving kickbacks for medically unnecessary use of a medical device and submitting false claims for reimbursement from government health care programs.